harsh-bothra/Bheem/README.md

 # Side Notes

 1. If you don't want to use specific module, just comment it out and it won't be used anymore.
+2. Change the Blind XSS Payload in the following file `/Bheem/arsenal/autoxss.sh` to yours .
+Visit [XSS Hunter](https://xsshunter.com/) to get your Blind XSS Payload

 # Tools Used